allmaps/allmaps/packages/render/README.md

 ### bringMapsForward

-Changes the zIndex of the specified maps to bring them forward
+Changes the z-index of the specified maps to bring them forward

 #### Parameters